 A youth control order is served in the community under strict conditions.
 It is the most intensive sentencing order that a child can serve in the community in Victoria.

-From 1 June 2018, the Children’s Court may impose a youth control order if:
+The Children’s Court may impose a youth control order if:

 - the child commits an offence that is punishable by imprisonment